-Accommodation: Six individual villas of varying sizes with slightly different layouts and facilities.
+Six individual villas of varying sizes with slightly different layouts and facilities.
 All villas have TV, wifi, kitchenette, hairdryer & terrace.

-Villa Vranac - Villa with separate dining room and bedroom, for max 4 persons.
+Villa Vranac (45 sq m) - maximum 4 persons.
 Villa Vranac (45 sq m) has 1 bedroom with king size bed, living room with sofa bed, kitchen with dining table and a private bathroom.
 This Villa features a perfect glimpse of old and modern at the same time.
 The terrace of the villa gives you privacy with a view on the old fortress of Besac and to the pool.

-Villa Bouquet - Villa with separate living room and bedroom, for max 4 persons.
-This Villa with separate living room and kitchen features a perfect glimpse of old and modern at the same time.
+Villa Bouquet (45 sq m) - maximum 4 persons.
+This Villa, with separate living room and kitchen, features a perfect glimpse of old and modern at the same time.
 The villa has two terraces with Jacuzzi and barbecue offering privacy with a view on the whole resort and the mountains.

-Villa Lisicina - Villa with two separate beds, for 2 persons.
-Villa Lisicina (25 sq m) with twin beds, kitchenette with dining table and a private bathroom.
-Villa features bright bedroom with dining room and carefully chosen details for the kitchenette.
-The interior of the Villa was wisely designed to give you the impression of old times.
+Villa Lisicina (25 sq m) - for 2 persons.
+Villa Lisicina has twin beds, kitchenette with dining table and a private bathroom.
+The villa features a bright bedroom with dining room and carefully chosen details for the kitchenette.
+The interior of the villa was designed to give you the impression of days gone by.
 The separate beds, which can be combined next to each other, and the private area of the kitchen will give you a sense of privacy and coziness.

-Villa Chardonnay - Villa with double bed and dining room, for max 4 persons.
-Villa Chardonnay (35 sq m) has one bedroom with double bed, sofa bed in common space, kitchen with dining table and a private bathroom.
-Villa features bright bedroom, carefully chosen details and rich vibrant materials.
-The interior of the Villa was wisely designed to give you the impression of old times.
+Villa Chardonnay (35 sq m) - maximum 4 persons.
+Villa Chardonnay has one bedroom with double bed, sofa bed in a common area, kitchen with dining table and a private bathroom.
+Villa features a bright bedroom, carefully chosen details and rich vibrant materials.
+The interior of the Villa was designed to give you the impression of old times.

-Villa Cabernet - Villa with double bed and dining room, for max 4 persons.
-Villa Cabernet (35 sq m) has one bedroom with double bed, sofa bed in common space, kitchen with dining table and a private bathroom.
-Every part of the furniture is handmade from the walnut tree and environmental friendly materials.
+Villa Cabernet (35 sq m) - maximum 4 persons.
+Villa Cabernet has one bedroom with double bed, sofa bed in a common area, kitchen with dining table and a private bathroom.
+Every part of the furniture is handmade from walnut and environmental friendly materials.
 Villa is individually furnished and features a bright bedroom, carefully chosen details and rich vibrant materials.

-Villa Krstac - Villa with two separate beds, for 2 persons.
-Villa Krstac (25 sq m) has twin beds, kitchenette with dining table and a private bathroom.
+Villa Krstac (25 sq m) - for 2 persons.
+Villa Krstac has twin beds, kitchenette with dining table and a private bathroom.
 Villa features a terrace with a best view of the entire resort, and the opportunity to see the sunset directly from your bedroom.
 The separate beds, which can be combined next to each other, and the perfectly combined kitchenette will give you the privacy and all the comfort you need.

-Cycling - Take two wheels trip, through this blissful area.
-Ride a bike along the shore of the lake, through chestnut woods, enjoy stunning views on the island monasteries, and make a beautiful photo memories.
+Cycling - Ride along the lake shore, through chestnut woods, & enjoy stunning views to the island monasteries.
 There are a couple of trails to choose from.
-On the bike trails you will find ideal place to stop and explore the old villages, from where you’ll get a great view of Skadar lake and surroundings.
-And there are lot of bike trails that suit everyone – from beginners to advanced riders.
+You can stop to explore the old villages, from where you’ll get a great view of Skadar lake and surroundings.

 Kayaking - Start your kayak trip on the small river, which flows through willows, into the lake.
-Experience a few hours of rowing in a one seat kayak, and be in close touch with the calmness and the beauty of the lake.
-More experienced paddlers can choose to go to the old island prison of Grmozur, and after that to take rest on a near Pjesacac beach.
-Kayaking on the lake allows you to explore tiny water lily alleys and watch the native wildlife without scaring it away.
+The more experienced can choose to go to the old island prison of Grmozur, and after that to take rest on a near Pjesacac beach.
+Kayaking on the lake allows you to explore tiny waterlily alleys and get close to the native wildlife.

 Bocce - Bocce is a ball sport belonging to the boules family, closely related to British bowls and French pétanque, with a common ancestry from ancient games played in the Roman Empire.
-Name bowling is derived from the Latin word bottie that means ball.
-During the Roman Empire, this game expanded with the Mediterranean and became an important social factor for the coastal culture.
+During the Roman Empire, this game expanded throughout the Mediterranean.
 You can get the necessary equipment, game rules and some advice from your host.
 Because – the best way to get to know local culture is to do what the locals are doing!